caddyserver/website/src/docs/markdown/caddyfile/concepts.md

 In the second example, `localhost:9000` is an **argument** because it appears on the same line after the directive.

+Note that when the Caddyfile is adapted, directives are sorted according to a specific default [directive order](/docs/caddyfile/directives#directive-order).

 **Subdirectives** can appear in directive blocks:

 ```caddy